 The model student, who looks like he should be in a classroom learning about geography as opposed to trying to get himself on the professional football map, has already had the chance to put some of his masters’ lessons into practice.

-As well as featuring in Bayern’s youth ranks and taking part in the UEFA Youth League, the nursery school playground of the Champions League, he appeared in last summer’s International Champions Cup, albeit in a 4-0 defeat to AC Milan.
+As well as featuring in Bayern’s youth ranks and taking part in the UEFA Youth League, the nursery school playground of the Champions League, he appeared in the 2017 International Champions Cup, albeit in a 4-0 defeat to AC Milan.
 A competitive first-team appearance has not yet arrived though, and with Neuer unlikely to be going anywhere in the next half-decade, Früchtl will have to be patient.

 He might have hoped to take advantage of Neuer’s foot injury to move up the pecking order behind Ulreich only for Bayern to bring back Starke — freshly retired and part of the club’s coaching staff — to provide additional, more experienced cover.
-The 36-year-old could comfortably be Früchtl’s father, and his return could be seen as the club lacking confidence in their teenage prodigy.
+The 36-year-old could comfortably be Früchtl’s father, and his return could have been seen as the club lacking confidence in their teenage prodigy.

 However, given the stratospheric demands and expectations at the club, hurling a teenager into the maelstrom of domestic and European title bids could potentially leave Früchtl joining Rensing and Kraft as Bayern might-have-beens as opposed to being spoken of favourably in the same breath as Kahn and Neuer.

 Of course, young goalkeepers have been thrown in at the deep end in the Bundesliga and swum strongly.
-Admittedly he was older at 19, but Marc-Andre ter Stegen was told by then-Borussia Mönchengladbach coach Lucien Favre he would be making his top-flight debut in the passion-filled cauldron of a Rhine derby against Cologne in 2011.
+Admittedly he was older at 19, but Marc-Andre ter Stegen was told by then Borussia Mönchengladbach coach Lucien Favre he would be making his top-flight debut in the passion-filled cauldron of a Rhine derby against Cologne in 2011.

 Asked recently about that decision, which — at the time — had the Swiss tactician’s sanity being questioned, Favre replied with reference to the current Barcelona number one and established Germany international: “I’d have had to have been mad not to play him.”
 There may come a time in the not too distant future when Bayern will feel the same way about Früchtl.